sprinteins/se-uilib/example-apps/app-angular/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Adding new component
+## Using web components in Angular project

-To use a Svelte component in Angular we have to adapt it to Angular syntax.
+To use a web component in Angular we have to adapt it to Angular syntax.

 - Callback functions like on:select should be formatted like (select).

 Before:
 ```js script
 on:select={(event) => { /* do something with event.detail */ }}
 ```